Take the path forward with YESCARTA® CAR T-cell therapy

 • When your YESCARTA is ready, your healthcare provider will give it to you through a catheter placed into your vein (intravenous infusion).
 The infusion usually takes less than 30 minutes.

-• You should plan to stay close to a certified healthcare facility for at least 4 weeks after getting YESCARTA.
+• You should plan to stay close to a healthcare facility for at least 2 weeks after getting YESCARTA.
 Your healthcare provider will help you with any side effects that may occur.

 • You may be hospitalized for side effects and your healthcare provider will discharge you if your side effects are under control, and it is safe for you to leave the hospital.